Mediterranean Islands: Malta, Sicily, Sardinia and Corsica

 - The little town of Mosta in the centre of the island is famous for the Parish Church of Santa Maria (better known as the Mosta Dome).
 The Dome was constructed around an older church which remained in use during construction.
 The parishioners provided most of the funds and much of the labour.
 Mosta is also home to the Victoria Lines, 12kms of fortifications built by the British in the late 19th century.

 - The Hal Saflieni Hypogeum, a subterranean necropolis, is thought to date from around 3600 to 3600 BC.
-The discovery of this incredible site was made in 1902 when construction workers, who were excavating to build the foundations of a building, stumbled upon what appeared to be an underground sanctuary.
+The discovery of this amazing site was made in 1902 when construction workers, who were excavating to build the foundations of a building, stumbled upon what appeared to be an underground sanctuary.
 When archaeologists began uncovering the site, they found a massive underground structure consisting of three levels carved into stone.

 - The Tarxien temples, built between 3600 and 2500 BC.
 Malta’s stone age farmers built over 50 massive temples, 23 of which have been investigated by archaeologists and are now listed by UNESCO as a World Heritage Site.
 Their interiors have intricately carved decorations of animals, snakes, fish, spirals and dots.
 One of Tarxien’s temples houses an enormous statue of a broad-hipped female, probably representing fertility.